dbohdan/recur/README.md

 ```

 recur exits with the last command's exit code unless the user overrides this in the condition.
-When the command is not found during the last attempt,
+When the command is not found during the last attempt, recur exits with code 127.
-recur exits with the code 127.
+recur exits with code 124 on timeout and 255 when there is an internal error.

 ### Standard input

 By default, the command run by recur inherits its [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)).
 This means that if standard input is a terminal, every attempt can read interactively from the terminal.
-If standard input is a pipe or a redirected file, the data is consumed on the first attempt; later attempts will see an immediate [EOF](https://en.wikipedia.org/wiki/End-of-file).
+If standard input is a pipe or redirected file, the data is consumed on the first attempt;
+later attempts see an immediate [EOF](https://en.wikipedia.org/wiki/End-of-file).

-To feed the command the same data every time, use the option `-I`/`--replay-stdin`.
+To feed the command the same data on each attempt, use the `-I`/`--replay-stdin` option.
-With this option, recur reads its entire stdin into memory and replays the buffer on each attempt.
+With this option, recur reads its entire stdin into memory and replays it on each attempt.

 ```none
 $ echo hi | recur -a 3 -c False cat